piloteur/piloteur-blobs/README.md

-smarthome-deployment-blobs
+piloteur-blobs
 ==========================

-Repository for storing vendored packages related to the SmartHome project.
+Repository for storing vendored packages related to the Piloteur project.